• Skip to primary navigation

 Cabinet Makeover using paint and chicken wire

-So, what kind of laminate furniture do you have that could use a rescue?
+So, what kind of laminate furniture do you have that could be used as a rescue?

 Where would you use this little gal?